yihong1120/CCTV-Inundation-Detection/README.md

 This function takes an image as input and returns the inundated area in the image.

 ## Usage
+To install the essential packages
+    cd inundation_analysis_system
+    pip install -r requirements.txt

+Download [model file]() and put them in the package folder.

+If you would like to keep the output data into database, install and open MySQL.

+You can download the [image dataset]() and extract it in the model folder, then execute "demo.py"
+    python3 demo.py

 To use this code, run the main function and follow the prompts.
-You will be asked to enter a fichier name, choose whether to print timestamps on images, calculate the inundation region, store data in an Excel sheet or database, and specify the database or Excel sheet to use if applicable.
+You will be asked to enter a folder name, choose whether to print timestamps on images, calculate the inundation region, store and specify data in a database to use if applicable.
 Then, the appropriate functions will be called based on your input.

+The inpaint of the images will be implemented first, the moving objects(car, bus, truck, motorcycle and person)

+The model shall calculate the the confidence score of rain and inundation, and print the consequence on the image

+If the inundation appears in the image, the model will estimate the inundation area and inundation depth.

+If the users chose to insert the output into database, the model will automatically build the database and data sheet, or research the existing one.

+The computation shall be stored in your decided folder.